milinxgenix/C/00_README.md

         13. cmd + E -- find keywords and from there u can change replace all similar words at once
         14. cmd + option + B -- put terminal on right side
         15. cmd + B -- put terminal on left side
+        16. shift + option + A -- Multiline comment on selected text

     DOUBTS -: